LacunaSoftware/docs/docs.en-us/articles/tsa/on-premises/linux/includes/common-linux-install.md

 [!include[Edit settings](../../../../../../includes/tsa/linux/edit-settings.md)]

-On the `[Amplia]` section, to fill the `ApiKey` setting you must create an application on your existing [Amplia](../../../../amplia/index.md) instance and generate an API key for it:
+If your TSA key is hosted on an Amplia instance, you will need to fill the `[Amplia]` section.
+To fill the `ApiKey` setting you must create an application on your existing
+Amplia instance and generate an API key for it:

 [!include[Amplia config](../../includes/amplia-config.md)]

 Fill the remaining settings according to the instructions on the configuration file.

 ## Set up a daemon